TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-05-18-symfony33-di-symplify-deprecations.md

 ---

-That's it for today.
-In next post, I will show you, **how to deprecate package without letting anyone behind**.
+That's all for today.
+In next post I will show you **how to deprecate package without letting anyone behind**.
-Not even your blog readers that could came across and old post about it.
+Not even your blog readers that could come across and old post about it.